hexalellogram/mac-apps-compatibility/monterey.md

 - [x] Windscribe
 - [ ] Bartender - installs, but the features I use are broken (developer is working on fixes)
 - [x] MacTeX (CLI Only)
-- [ ] TeX Live Utility - attemtping to use the Actions menu to do updates is broken and crashes the application
+- [x] TeX Live Utility - works as of Developer Beta 3
 - [x] Minecraft
 - [x] JDownloader
 - [x] RescueTime